Tom Hanks, Sting and Lily Tomlin bask at Kennedy Center Honors

 "He did a great job.
 He sounded better than me," Green told reporters ahead of the show, which featured spirited performances of his soulful music by singers Usher, Jennifer Hudson, and Earth Wind & Fire.

-McBride, who worked for 28 years as a principal dancer with the New York City Ballet, watched as some of her protégées glided across the stage in her honor.
+McBride, who worked for 28 years as a principal dancer with the New York City Ballet, watched as some of her protégées glided across the stage in her honour.

 "When I hung up the toe shoes I didn't look back, but I went forward.
 And I remember all my years with joy and wonder," she told reporters before the show.